ENCCS/gpu-programming/content/7-non-portable-kernel-models.rst

 Memory Optimizations
 ^^^^^^^^^^^^^^^^^^^^
 Vector addition is a relatively simple, straight forward case.
-Each thread reads data from, does an addition and then saves the result.
+Each thread reads data from memory, does an addition and then saves the result.
 Two  adjacent threads access memory location in memory close to each other.
 Also the data is used only once.
 In practice this not the case.
 Also sometimes the same data is used several times resulting in additional memory accesses.

 Memory optimization is one of the most important type of optimization done to efficiently use the GPUs.
 Before looking how it is done in practice let's revisit some basic concepts about GPUs and execution model.

-GPUa are comprised many ligth cores, the so-called Streaming Processors (SP) in CUDA, which are physically group togheter in units, i.e. Streaming Multi-Processors (SMP) in CUDA architecture (note that in AMD the equivalent is called Computing Units, while in Intel GPUs they are Execution Units).
+GPUs are comprised many ligth cores, the so-called Streaming Processors (SP) in CUDA, which are physically group togheter in units, i.e. Streaming Multi-Processors (SMP) in CUDA architecture (note that in AMD the equivalent is called Computing Units, while in Intel GPUs they are Execution Units).
 The work is done on GPUs by launching many threads each executing an instance of the same kernel.
 The order of execution is not defined, and the threads can only exchange information in specific conditions.
 Because of the way the SPs are grouped the threads are also grouped in **blocks**.
 Each **block** is assigned to an SMP, and can not be splitted.
 An SMP can have more than block residing at a moment, however there is no communications between the threads in different blocks.
 In addition to the SPs, each SMP contains very fast moemory which in CUDA is refered to as `shared memory`.
 The threads in a block can read and write to the shared memory and use it as a user controled cache.
 One thread can for example write to a location in the shared memory while another thread in the same block can read and use that data.
 In order to be sure that all threads in the block completed writing  **__syncthreads()** function has to be used to make the threads in the block  wait untill all of them reached the specific place in the kernel.
 Another important aspect in the GPU programming model is that the threads in the block are not executed indepentely.
 The threads in a block are physically grouped in warps of size 32 in CUDA or wavefronts of size 64 in ROCm devices.
 All memory accesses of the global GPU memory are done per warp.
 When data is needed for some calculations a warp loads from the GPU memory blocks of specific size (64 or 128 Bytes).
 These operation is very expensive, it has a latency of hundreds of cycles.
 This means that the threads in a warp should work with elemetns of the data located close in the memmory.
 In the vector addition two threads near each other, of index tid and tid+1, access elements adjacent in the GPU memory.

 The shared memory can be used to improve performance in two ways.
-It is possible to avoid extra reads from the memory when several threads in the same block need the same data or it can be used to improve the memory access patterns.
+It is possible to avoid extra reads from the memory when several threads in the same block need the same data (see stencil code) or it can be used to improve the memory access patterns like in the case of matrix transpose.

 Matrix Transpose
 ^^^^^^^^^^^^^^^^